TheArturthur/CoppermindScraper/Cosmere/Tezim.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Way of Kings\|The Way of Kings]]*|

-> [!info] This page is part of the December 2024 objectives!It has been claimed by User: I Watch For Truth, please contact him before doing edits.
 >“*I… have seen Ishar.
 He curses me at night, even as he names himself a god.
 He seeks death.
 His own.
 Perhaps that of every man.*”
 \-The Stormfather[5]